jreeee/awccc/future.md

 - show all anime watched after a certain timestamp to see what might be eligible for a challenge
 - give a list of shows that could be used for a requirement, based on completed shows and planning shows
 - mark challenges with issues via the symbol and write what went wrong into the challenge tail
+- maybe maybe have a option to update/generate and post the posts

 ### Challenge Managagement
 _might be its own program?_